 All without touching it with your hands, making sure you can focus on the road ahead.
 (Mostly done through Siri).

 Like many operating systems, it has its own fair share of problems.
-The most prevalent is the CarPlay’s tendency to disconnect or otherwise cease functioning for a user.
+The most prevalent is CarPlay’s tendency to disconnect or otherwise cease functioning for a user.
 The reasons why are varied, but here are the most common complaints so far.

-Known Issues for Apple Carplay Disconnecting
+Known Issues for Why Apple Carplay Keeps Disconnecting

 Your Cables might be loose